 STREET AND CONTEMPORARY ART IN FLORENCE

-If you want to put art and the outdoors together, contemporary art and medieval architecture, this tour is for you.
+If you want to put art and the outdoors together, contemporary art and medieval architecture, street art in Florence and gardens, this tour is for you.
 We cross the Arno River and we go to the San Niccolò district, a little area full of nice restaurants, artisans’ workshops and art studios.
-We can visit two of them: the studio of the street artist Clet, one of the most eclectic contemporary artists of Florence (have you ever seen strange stickers on street signs?), the studio of Blub-Art knows how to swim (I’m sure you’ve noticed the posters pasted on the walls reproducing iconic paintings with snorkeling masks) and the atelier-museum of contemporary goldsmith Alessandro Dari.
+We can visit two of them.
+Abraham Clet is one of the most eclectic contemporary artists of Florence.
+Have you ever seen strange stickers on street signs?
+Another very interesting example of street art in Florence is Blub-Art knows how to swim.
+I’m sure you’ve noticed the posters pasted on the walls reproducing iconic paintings with snorkeling masks.
+We see a completely different form of contemporary art at the atelier-museum of contemporary goldsmith Alessandro Dari.

 THE GREEN WAY OF FLORENCE

 Then we go up to the Bardini Garden.
-This garden was named after its founder the antiquarian Stefano Bardini and nicknamed “the garden of the three gardens” with its English-style wood, baroque staircase and wooded area.
-The garden was created in the XIX century as a showroom for the great Florentine collector and his ancients works for sale.
-Today it houses a huge collection of ancient statues, a ‘belvedere’, a spectacular view of Florence, and a beautiful collection of irises, roses and hydrangeas.
+This garden was named after its founder the antiquarian Stefano Bardini.
+He used it as his antiquities’ showroom.
+It’s nicknamed “the garden of the three gardens”, due to its English-style wood, baroque staircase and wooded area.
+Today it houses a huge collection of ancient statues and a ‘belvedere’, a spectacular view of Florence.
+It has a beautiful collection of irises, roses and hydrangeas.
 From here we will make our way to the Rose Garden, with its fantastic panorama and variety of roses, as well as the sculptures by the Belgian modern artist Jean-Michel Folon.
 The cherry on top will be the breath-taking view of Florence from Michelangelo Square, a magnificent panoramic terrace where you can take the most amazing pictures.